Gov. Ricketts’ Veterans Day Statement

 Eric Maher, 402-471-1974

 LINCOLN – Today, Governor Pete Ricketts issued the following statement in observance of Veterans Day:

-The Nebraska Department of Health and Human Services has announced that the State Capitol will turn green for Veterans Day as a part of the “Greenlight A Vet” project.
+Weather permitting, the State Capitol will turn green this weekend for Veterans Day as a part of the “Greenlight A Vet” project.

-According to the project website, “Greenlight a Vet is a campaign to establish visible national support for our veterans by changing one light to green.
+According to project organizers, “Greenlight a Vet is a campaign to establish visible national support for our veterans by changing one light to green.
 Green is the color of hope, renewal and well-being.
-A ‘green light’ is also a term commonly used to activate forward movement.
-The simple gesture of changing one light to green creates a beacon of support and appreciation, and a visible symbols of our commitment to “greenlight” veterans forward as valued members of our communities.”
+‘Greenlight’ is also a term commonly used to activate forward movement.
+The simple gesture of changing one light to green creates a beacon of support and appreciation, and a visible symbol of our commitment to ‘greenlight’ veterans forward as valued members of our communities.”

 Outside lights that illuminate the State Capitol will be covered with green gels for Veterans Day.
 More information is available at http://www.greenlightavet.com/.